bazelbuild/bazel/site/docs/skylark/testing.md

   should be prefixed with `foo_` (`provider_contents_`)

-Note that the labels of all targets can conflict with other labels in the same BUILD package, so it’s helpful to use a unique name for the test.
+Note that the labels of all targets can conflict with other labels in the same BUILD package, so it's helpful to use a unique name for the test.

 ### Failure Testing